New Breast Reconstruction Advances

 You might be having a mastectomy because you have breast cancer or to prevent the disease if it runs in your family.
 If so, you may also be considering breast reconstruction to rebuild your breasts, which isn’t a one-size-fits-all procedure.
 Some techniques use artificial implants, some use your own tissue.
 Others use a combination of both.

 It can be difficult sifting through the choices to figure out what will work best for you.
-But the most important thing to know is that there are options, says Michele Manahan, M.D., an associate professor of plastic and reconstructive surgery at Johns Hopkins Medicine.
+But the most important thing to know is that there are options, says Michele Manahan, M.D., a professor of plastic and reconstructive surgery at Johns Hopkins Medicine.
 “Breast reconstruction is not one-size-fits-all.
 Now more than ever we have so many ways to restore your form and make you look and feel like yourself again.”

 A New, Less Painful Breast Implant Procedure

 Manahan and her colleagues perform a state-of-the art procedure called pre-pectoral breast reconstruction.
 It reduces pain and provides a speedier recovery compared with traditional reconstruction by placing implants or tissue expanders on top of the pectoral muscles.
 Since the muscles aren’t cut or stretched, you can return to your normal daily activities sooner.
 “Our patients are doing yoga and have full range of motion within the first month after the procedure,” Manahan says.

 The pre-pectoral procedure is the most minimally invasive breast reconstruction option.
 Your doctor can perform a mastectomy by removing breast tissue through a small incision underneath the breast.
 Through this incision, a tissue expander can be placed on top of the muscle to create a breast mound.
 Later, your doctor can remove the expander through the same incision and insert an implant.